On Hamiltonian cycles of power graphs of abelian groups: Introduction

 \section{Introduction}

-Graphs associated to an algebraic structure with a binary operation is in literature for a long time.
+Graphs associated to algebraic structures is in literature for a long time.
 Most notable of it all would probably be the Cayley graph associated to a group.
 Association of a graph to a group dates back to Cayley (see \cite{cayley}), and more recently to Dehn in \cite{dehn}.
 Dehn reintroduced the Cayley graph of a group and proposed the word problem of the mapping class group of a surface.
-In the theory of Cayley graphs it is a long standing problem to solve, that is the conjecture of Lovász, 1969 who conjectured that a vertex transitive graph has a Hamiltonian path and in particular a connected Cayley graph is Hamiltonian.
+In the theory of Cayley graphs it is a long standing problem to solve, the conjecture of Lovász, that a vertex transitive graph has a Hamiltonian path and in particular a connected Cayley graph is Hamiltonian.
 It is an elementary exercise to write down a Hamiltonian cycle when an abelian group acts transitively on a graph.
 More generally in the framework of Cayley graphs it is easier to get some results on existence of a Hamiltonian cycle when the group is an abelian group.

 But the same problem for a non-abelian group still remains open despite repeated attempts by eminent mathematicians.
 So it is an interesting problem to ask whether the power graph associated to a group is Hamiltonian.
 The answer to that question is no, as it is trivial to see from the definition of a power graph that the power graph of $\mathbb{Z}/p\mathbb{Z}$ has a cut vertex when $p$ is a prime.
-So it is an interesting problem to decide for which groups the associated power graphs are Hamiltonian.
 The definition of power graph of a finite group occurs in the works of Kelarev et.al in the paper \cite{kelarev}, where the directed power graph of a finite group was studied.
 For a finite group $G$ the graph $\mathcal{G}=(V,E)$ is the graph on vertex set $V=G$ where $(g,h)$ is a directed edge from $g$ to $h$ if there is a natural number $k$ such that $h=g^k$.
 In the survey \cite{survey} one can find a very detailed bibliography of the articles related to power graph of a finite group.